Lost A Beloved Pet?: EMDR Therapy Can Help

 Here are some signs that EMDR might be beneficial:

-• You experience intense emotional distress related to your pet's death.
+You experience intense emotional distress related to your pet's death.
+The pain feels overwhelming, and you can't seem to find a way to move forward.

-• You struggle with negative beliefs about yourself or your ability to care for a pet.
+You struggle with negative beliefs about yourself or your ability to care for a pet.
+You feel guilty and blame yourself for what happened, even if it was out of your control.

-• You have difficulty managing difficult emotions in a healthy way.
+You have difficulty managing difficult emotions in a healthy way.
+You might find yourself lashing out at others, or you may be shutting down emotionally.

 "I'm worried about revisiting painful memories during EMDR.
 Can you explain how EMDR helps me process them without getting overwhelmed?"